 More information about Cross-Connection Control and Backflow Prevention can be found at the Arkansas Department of Health website or backflowcases.com.

-The City of Fayetteville Code on Backflow Prevention is available here.
+- View the City of Fayetteville Code on Backflow Prevention.